Path length: 31.8 miles

 Width: 1000 yards

 Two tornadoes were confirmed on August 31, 1977.
 The strongest traveled through a good part of Marathon County, WI.
 There is a discrepancy in the rating.
 The SPC and NCDC databases list a rating of F4 with this tornado.
-In a Google search, a ran across a 1970s Tornado / Waterspout Guide from the NWS Green Bay.
+In a Google search, I ran across a 1970s Tornado / Waterspout Guide from the NWS Green Bay.
 They list this tornado with a rating of F3.
 Thomas Grazulis in Significant Tornadoes also has this tornado listed as F3.
-He mentioned “Near-F4” damage at the 15 damaged homes at Rib Mountain.
+He mentioned “Near-F4” damage at 15 homes at Rib Mountain.
 Regardless, this was a significant tornado that caused a tremendous amount of damage.
 Total losses per Storm Data of $3,5000,000+ in Marathon County.

 There is also a big discrepancy in the path length.
 All sources agree the path remained in Marathon County.
 The above tornado/waterspout guide states the path was 27 miles.
 The SPC and NCDC database have a length of 31.8 miles.
 Storm Data and Grazulis list the path length at 45 miles.